bcarnagie/OAG-Code-Sample/README.md

 - Identify **potential gaps in preventive screening coverage**.

 ## Generating Synthetic Data
-This repository includes a Python script to generate synthetic Medicare claims data for mammography screenings.
+This repository includes a Python script to generate synthetic Medicare claims data for mammography screenings.The csv generated can be used to test the SQL query.

 ### Run Locally (VS Code, Terminal, Jupyter)